 The prestigious California Academy of Sciences was founded in 1853, and the original 11 buildings of the California Academy of Sciences - built between 1916 and 1976 - were destroyed in 1989 by the Loma Prieta earthquake.

-Beneath the 2.5-acre living roof, a single building measuring 410,000 sf houses the academy components that once stretched across 12 structures.
+Designed by Renzo Piano Building Workshop along with a slew of other professionals, a single building beneath the new 2.5-acre living roof measures 410,000 sf and houses the academy components that once stretched across 12 structures.
 The key elements are the new iterations of the Morrison Planetarium, Kimball Natural History Museum and Steinhart Aquarium.
-Also included are eight scientific research departments, an indoor rainforest and a coral reef exhibit with some 4,000 fish in a 212,000-gallon tank that the academy says is the deepest living display of its kind.
-"In addition to the living elements, the academy's roof includes several other energy efficient features.
-The mounds on the roof are dotted with circular skylights fitted with heat sensors, and the skylights open to further cool the building when a certain temperature is reached.
-The planted area is surrounded by 60,000 photovoltaic cells that are to supply 5 to 10 percent of the academy's energy needs and prevent the release of more than 405,000 pounds of greenhouse gas emissions annually," GreenerBuildings, 2008, see below).
+Also included are eight scientific research departments, an indoor rainforest, and a coral reef exhibit with some 4,000 fish in a 212,000-gallon tank that the academy says is the deepest living display of its kind.

-Padded with six inches of soil, the roof will provide excellent insulation, keeping interior temperatures about 10 degrees cooler than a standard roof and reducing low frequency noise by 40 decibels.
-It will also decrease the urban heat island effect, staying about 40 degrees cooler than a standard roof.
-Moreover, it will absorb about 98% of all storm water, preventing up to 3.6 million gallons of runoff from carrying pollutants into the ecosystem each year," (CAS Press Release).
+Covered by six inches of growing medium, "the roof provides excellent insulation, keeping interior temperatures about 10 degrees cooler than a standard roof and reducing low frequency noise by 40 decibels.
+It also decreases the urban heat island effect, staying about 40 degrees cooler than a standard roof.
+Moreover, it absorbs about 98% of all storm water, preventing up to 3.6 million gallons of runoff from carrying pollutants into the ecosystem each year (CAS Press Release, 2007).

 Additional thumbnail photos: